|

 Edited by Andy Ross

 The idea that all human beings are equal is questionable.
-Equality demands
+Equality demands:

-effective border controls.
-It demands equal treatment for gay and straight
+Equal treatment for gay and straight

 people, and therefore gay marriage.

-human beings are or ought to be free.
 In the name of freedom men abandon

 their families, schools abandon discipline, and universities abandon the old